AmpersandTarski/documentation/installation/installing_ampersand.md

 ### The easy way: Use a prebuilt executable file

 The easiest way is by use of available executables.
-We update them frequently.
+We release frequently.
 Have a look at [our latest release](https://github.com/AmpersandTarski/Ampersand/releases).

 ### The less easy way: Installing from Source